nrinaudo/nice-strings/README.md

 * `dvszwmarrgswjxmb` is naughty because it contains only one vowel.

 Given an input file with one string per line, how many of those strings are nice?

+## Checking the implementation

+A set of test cases is included in `/src/main/resources/sample-input.txt`.
+This should yield 255 matches in a total of 1.000 strings (one per line).